citostyle/crowdsourcing/README.md

         <path>/crowdsourcing</path>
         </configuration>
       </plugin>

+* Beware that for reasons of simplicity and testing, we deployed a static rss file called `yahoofeed` on `crowdsourcing/resources/yahoofeed.rss`
+* Therefore, if you change the deployment path from `/crowdsourcing`, be aware that this file will not be found by the application.

 * Open a postgres administration console and execute our `create-db.sql` script line by line.
 But **attention**: Read it first!
 It drops a database and recreates it!
-* If there is already an application running with the name `aic-crowdsourcing` on Tomcat, go to `localhost:8080/manager/html` with credentials `admin:adminadmin` and undeploy it
+* If there is already an application running with the name `crowdsourcing` on Tomcat, go to `localhost:8080/manager/html` with credentials `admin:adminadmin` and undeploy it
 * Go to the directory with our `pom.xml` and type `mvn tomcat:deploy`
 * To undeploy the application from Tomcat, goto `localhost:8080/manager/html` with credentials `admin:adminadmin` and undeploy it
+* To open the project in eclipse, type `mvn eclipse:eclipse` and then import it using the Eclipse Import Wizard